Skip to content

 International Students

-Currently, we are unable to sponsor student visas for Genetown.
-To meet the on-campus requirement, you choose a 3-week on-campus Harvard Summer School (HSS) biotechnology elective.
-Example electives may include: New Business Venturing, Economics of Innovation or Project Management.
-In addition, the program may provide co-curricular on-campus events relevant to the Genetown experience, such as a Kendall Square tour and industry meetups.
-You can easily request an I-20 for the F-1 student visa for HSS 3-week sessions.
+To meet the on-campus requirement, you choose the Standard on-campus option and study with us in the summer.
+You can easily request an I-20 for the F-1 student visa for Harvard Summer School’s 3-week session.
 For more details, see International Student Study Options for important visa information.

 In-Person Co-Curricular Events